FAQs regarding prospective student advising

 Can I test out of a prerequisite course?

 Generally, no. Students must present a completed academic course for which they have earned credit at an accredited institution of higher education in order to satisfy a prerequisite requirement.
 Students who pass aptitude tests which exempt them from certain basic courses at their undergraduate colleges (such as introductory courses in English composition) may substitute a higher-level course for the requirement, but they are not able to fulfill the prerequisite based on passing the test alone.
+Students who earn college credit via the AP test process will not be required to retake or take a higher-level course to meet the requirements.

 Can I substitute life experiences for a prerequisite course?